 There are no polluting industries here.
 Sensitizing locals to cleanliness and personal hygiene however, is a tougher task and lack of solid waste disposal facilities hasn’t helped this cause.

 Anyhow, we have little time in Anegundi.
 So we visit the banana fiber product workshop and go for bird watching with a local, skipping the usual tourist spots.
-I shall write a separate post on the bird watching trip here as well in the post here)
+(Experience the bird watching trip here as well in the post here)

 Join me by the Tungabhadra riverside for now.